Rozmir-Rohi/goblins-legacy/README.md

 Teleportation staff now teleports the player to the block they look at in a small range.
 If used while the player is inside a block, this staff can now also has a chance of teleporting the player to a safe location nearby.

-Teleportation Staff and Goblin Shaman now make particle when they teleport.
+Teleportation Staff and Goblin Shaman now make particles when they teleport.

 Goblins no longer try to fight each other.